tensorflow/docs/README.md

 participate as a translator or reviewer, see the `site/<lang>/README.md`, join the language mailing list, and submit a pull request.

+This repository contains the source for TensorFlow documentation and tutorials.

 ## License

 [Apache License 2.0](LICENSE)